 Healthy, low carb veggie noodles made from carrots and green cabbage.
 Paleo, Whole30, Vegan and naturally gluten free.

 - 1-2 large carrots, peeled

 - pumpkin seeds

 - Place frying pan on stove top and set heat to medium.
 Add oil.

-- Remove lid from frying pan, add rosemary and salt* Cook an additional 5 minutes on medium heat (uncovered), stirring every minute.
+- Remove lid from frying pan, add rosemary and salt.
+Cook an additional 3-5 minutes on medium heat (uncovered), stirring frequently.

 Recipe serves one, but feel free to double or triple the ingredients to serve more.